Difficult Conversations in a Family Business: Why They Don't Happen

 You already know what conversation needs to happen.

-You've known for months.
+You've known for a while.

 Maybe longer.